Policies

 Extensions Policy

 We understand that life is unpredictable, and want to work with you to make sure you are supported.
-While we do not provide slip days in this course, please request an extension for any deadline by filling out this form.
+While we do not provide slip days in this course, please request an extension for any deadline by filling out the extensions form.

 Extenuating Circumstances & Inclusion